dwyl/image-classifier/README.md

 The next steps are:

 - you record an audio with [MediaRecorder](https://developer.mozilla.org/en-US/docs/Web/API/MediaRecorder) API.
 - you run a **Speech-To-Text** process to produce a text transcription from the audio.
-We load the model "openai/whisper-small" and use it with the help of the [Bumblebee.Audio.speech_to_text_whisper](https://hexdocs.pm/bumblebee/Bumblebee.Audio.html#speech_to_text_whisper/5) function.
+We need to load the _pre-trained_ model [openai/whisper-small](https://huggingface.co/openai/whisper-small) from <https://huggingface.co> and use it with the help of the [Bumblebee.Audio.speech_to_text_whisper](https://hexdocs.pm/bumblebee/Bumblebee.Audio.html#speech_to_text_whisper/5) function to run this model against our input.

-This transcription is the "target text" in the sense that we want to find images whose captions approximates this text in terms of meaning.
-This is where **embeddings** come into play: we encode each text as a vector and then use an approximation algorithm to find the closest neighbours.
+We then want to find images whose captions approximates this text in terms of meaning.
+This transcription is the "target text".
+This is where **embeddings** come into play: we encode each transcription as a _vector_ - aka embedding - and then use an approximation algorithm to find the closest neighbours.

-- you transform a text into a vector (a so-called embedding).
+- you transform a text into a vector.
 We used the transformer "sentence-transformers/paraphrase-MiniLM-L6-v2" with the help of the [Bumblebee.Text.TextEmbedding.text_embedding](https://hexdocs.pm/bumblebee/Bumblebee.Text.html#text_embedding/3) function.
 This encoding is done for each image caption.

-- you run a **knn_neighbour** search.
+- you then run a **knn_neighbour** search.
+The idea is to work in the embeddings vector space and find the image vectors that are close to the target vector.
 We used the [HNSWLib](https://github.com/elixir-nx/hnswlib) Elixir binding for this.
-You build incrementally an Index struct from your captions, and then run a "knn_search" on this index with the audio transcription as an input.
-This process is dependant on the metric used.
+It works with an Index struct.
+You append incrementally the Index struct - saved into a file - from your captions, and then run a "knn\*search" algorithm on this index with the audio transcription as an input.
 It returns the most relevant position(s) - indices - among the Index struct indices.
 This is where you need to save whether the index or the embedding to look-up for the corresponding image(s).
+Note that this process is dependant on the metric used; we will use _cosine_similarity_ since the model is trained with it.

 ## Transcribe an audio recording